BettercareHealth/bettercare/primary-newborn-care/test-1.md

 	1. It is used to document the infant’s clinical condition after birth
 	1. It is used to assess gestational age
 9. What is the value of the 5 minute Apgar score?
-	1. It indictes whether the infant is responding to resuscitation
+	1. It indicates whether the infant is responding to resuscitation
 	1. If less than 7, it confirms that the infant will die
 	1. If 7 or more, it confirms that the infant will survive
 	1. It is used to decide whether cardiac massage is needed